JistoInc/examples/image-creation/chef-lamp/README.md

 This example uses Chef to set up and configure a full LAMP stack, including an HTTP server (Apache), MySQL, and PHP, that runs on port 80.

-There are a number files in the cookbooks directory:
+There are a number of files in the *cookbooks* directory of the image:
-* A directory for each Chef cookbook.
+* A directory for each Chef cookbook
-* run.sh script which launches the Chef client.
+* A script named *run.sh*, which launches the Chef client

 ## Requirements

-* Container must have access to the internet.
+* Jisto Nodes must have access to the internet
-* Jisto agent host must be running Centos 7 or Ubuntu 16.04.
+* Jisto Nodes must be running CentOS 7 or Ubuntu 16.04